monocle-h2020/camera_calibration/calibration/README.md

 Additional camera information may be added by the user with the [camera_settings.py](camera_settings.py) script.
 This script will prompt the user with several questions on camera settings, and saves the results to file.
+The resulting settings file is required for some calibrations, such as ISO speed normalisation.

 ## Bias